 i.
 The Popup

-This is the form that pops up in the middle of the screen on top of the page content.
+This is the message that pops up in the middle of the screen on top of the page content.

-It’s the most “aggressive” type of popup and we recommend using it the exit-intent trigger or when visitors trigger a form with the click of a button.
+It’s the most “aggressive” type of onsite campaign and we recommend using it the exit-intent trigger or when visitors trigger a popup with the click of a button.
 That way, you don’t interrupt visitors while they’re browsing your site.

 When you use an exit-intent popup, you should make your form as attention-grabbing as possible.
 It’s your last chance to catch your visitors before they leave, so avoid creating a popup that blends in.
 It needs to stand out.